agenda/agenda/README.md

 - Minimal overhead.
 Agenda aims to keep its code base small.
 - Mongo backed persistence layer.
-- Scheduling with configurable priority, concurrency, and repeating
+- Scheduling with configurable priority, concurrency, and repeating.
-- Scheduling via cron or human readable syntax.
+- Scheduling via cron, human readable syntax or your own parser (ex. using later.js).
 - Event backed job queue that you can hook into.
 - [Agendash](https://github.com/agenda/agendash): optional standalone web-interface